Pregnancy, Bleeding (cont.)

 frequently occurs on or about the same day as your period was due.
 This can be

 very confusing if you mistake it for simply a mild period and don't realize

 you are pregnant.
 This is a normal part of pregnancy and no cause for concern.

 - Threatened miscarriage: You may be told you have a

-threatened miscarriage if you are having some bleeding or cramping.
+(sometimes also referred to as threatened abortion) if you are having some bleeding or cramping.
 The fetus is definitely still inside the uterus (based usually on an exam using ultrasound), but the

 outcome of your pregnancy is still in question.
 This may occur if you have an